janice-cotcher/data_analytics/dirty-data-slides.md

 - **Gartner prediction:** Through 2026, organizations will abandon **60%** of AI projects unsupported by AI-ready data

 **Payoff of clean data:** Enterprises with widely trusted data achieve **nearly double** the ROI on AI investments (IBV research)
 ---
+## Top 3 Root Causes of Dirty Data
+1. Flawed data integration
+2. Off by one errors
+---

 ## Root Causes of Dirty Data